chelsenok/backend-technical-test/README.md

-## Summary

-TUI DX Backend technical Test

-The base project uses lombok, so you have to install it.
-You can use the following guide https://www.baeldung.com/lombok-ide

-# README from Aliaksei

 Hi there!
 Thank you for this interesting test project!
 It was useful to solve such a task.
 I've remembered specific pattern usages and low level Java facts.